cyverse/irods-adm/coding-standards-bash.md

 ### Testing Strings

-To make code easier to read by making it explicit what is being tested, use the `-z` test for checking if a string is empty, and use the `-n` test for checking if a string is non-empty.
+Use the `-z` operator for checking if a string is empty and `-n` for checking if a string is non-empty.
+This makes it clear what the code is testing.

 ```bash
 # Do this